-Internship applications are closed for summer of 2016.
+Internship applications are closed for fall of 2016.

-The Center is now accepting applications for the fall of 2016.
+The Center is now accepting applications for the winter of 2016.

 The Center for Immigration Studies is the nation's only think tank devoted exclusively to the research of U.S. immigration policy and is a leading voice in the drive to inform policy-makers and the public about immigration’s far-reaching impact.
 The Center is animated by a unique pro-immigrant, low-immigration vision that seeks fewer immigrants but a warmer welcome for those admitted.